Designations Congruent with Things: Chapter 9

 Newt gives him a pharaonic, supinated sweep of the hand.

-“To continue,” Hermann says, like a guy who has a point he’s driving towards and can keep in his sights like a laser-wielding badass, “there is also a small but non-zero possibility that you, I, or both of us will fail to realize our horrendous hypothetical lapse in judgment and take steps to correct the problem.
-All of those unlikely events will be required to occur to bring about the outcome that you are anticipating.”
+“To continue,” Hermann says, like a guy who has a point he’s driving towards and can keep in his sights like a laser-wielding badass, “there’s also a small but non-zero possibility that you, I, or both of us will fail to identify a horrendous hypothetical lapse in judgment and take steps to correct the problem.
+All of those unlikely events will be required to occur to bring about the outcome you’re anticipating.”

-“’Dreading’, I think, would be the word I would choose,” Newt says.
+“’Dreading’, I think, would be the word I’d choose,” Newt confesses.

 “Nevertheless, the final outcome depends on probabilities of several independent, unlikely events.”